Jonathan Taylor Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 - Taylor averaged 130.3 rushing yards per game over his three career matchups against the Jaguars, 15.8 more yards than his over/under in Sunday's game.

-- Taylor, in three matchups versus the Jaguars, has run for a TD twice (including multiple scores in one game).
+- In two of three games versus the Jaguars Taylor has run for a touchdown, and had multiple TDs in one of those two games.

-- Conceding 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the NFL.

-- The Jaguars have given up 22 rushing touchdowns, 30th in the league.
+- The Colts are up against the NFL's 30th-ranked D when it comes to rushing TDs conceded (22 this season).

 Recent Performances

-- Taylor put together a 108-yard rushing performance in last week's matchup with the Raiders, carrying the ball 20 times (averaging 5.4 yards per attempt) while scoring one touchdown.
+- In last week's matchup against the Raiders, Taylor ran the ball 20 times for 108 yards (5.4 yards per carry) and scored one touchdown.

-- During his last three games, Taylor has 386 rushing yards on 76 carries (128.7 yards per game), with two touchdowns.
+- Over his last three outings, Taylor has rushed for 386 yards on 76 carries (128.7 ypg), with two touchdowns.

 Taylor's Indianapolis Teammates